Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL APPLICATIONS IN WIRELESS NETWORKS

 \paragraph{\textbf{Heterogeneous Cellular Networks}} Heterogeneous networks (HetNets), which comprise different cell types, expand wireless networks' coverage and capacity.
-In particular, High-power wide-coverage cells are utilised in areas that experience low traffic, while low-power smaller cells serve highly dense areas, such as metro stations and stadiums \cite{[4.20]}.
 FL can be implemented in HetNets for resource allocation purposes.
-It was demonstrated in \cite{[48]} that applying HFL, by grouping the users and assigning the needed resources for transmission, can potentially reduce the end-to-end communication latency in HetNets.
-This can be achieved by dividing users into clusters and assigning each cluster to the closest SBS for executing the first stage of FL , as demonstrated earlier in Fig. \ref{fl_architecture}.
-Next, SBSs will periodically share the learned models with the MBS to complete the second phase of HFL and achieve a certain degree of model accuracy.
-The work in \cite{[49]} presents FL-empowered MEC framework to tackle the communication overhead and delay between the edge server and clients in FL to enhance the training efficiency.
-It was demonstrated in \cite{[49]} that, selecting clients according to their allocated weight, which is proportional to the size of their local datasets, can remarkably enhance the model training accuracy.

-On the other hand, 5G HetNets are vulnerable to attacks, like denial of service (DoS), evil twinning, and port scanning \cite{[4.21]}.
-FL represents a promising tool that can be employed in order to enhance attack detection systems.
+It was demonstrated in \cite{[48]} that applying HFL by grouping the users and assigning the needed resources for transmission can reduce the end-to-end communication latency in HetNets.
+This can be achieved by dividing users into clusters and assigning each cluster to the closest SBS.
+On the other hand, 5G HetNets are vulnerable to attacks, like denial of service (DoS), evil twinning, and port scanning.
 The work in \cite{[56]} proposes a node-edge-cloud framework empowered by HFL to detect attacks throughout the 5G HetNets.
-In specific, multiple dedicated nodes are distributed inside the network, each of which performs model training by employing RL technique, in order to enable adaptive learning that is capable of capturing the rapidly changing nature of HetNets environment.
-Utilising FL in HetNets, in which local datasets at different nodes are non-identical, enables the nodes to be aware of all network conditions by benefiting from each other's experiences.
+Specifically, multiple dedicated nodes are distributed inside the network, each of which performs model training by employing the RL technique to enable adaptive learning that can capture the rapidly changing nature of the HetNets environment.
+In addition, the work in \cite{[49]} presents FL-empowered MEC framework to tackle the communication overhead and delay between the edge server and clients in FL to enhance the training efficiency.

+\paragraph{\textbf{Multiple-Input Multiple-Output (MIMO)}} FL has many applications associated with MIMO technology.
+Given the high dynamicity of mmWave systems, the study in \cite{[11.9]} enhances the performance of massive MIMO systems by estimating channel state information.
+FL is leveraged to conduct decentralised learning on the user side using local pilot signals to predict channel matrix, which helps determine the best beamforming design and improve the system’s performance.
+Moreover, the work in \cite{[11.10]} presents an energy-efficient solution to support multiple FL groups in future wireless systems.
+Massive MIMO is utilised to assist model updates and ensure a stable operation of multiple FL processes executed within the same coherence time.